-Irene Fountas and Lesley University faculty share their expertise on what guided reading looks like in grades 3–8 classrooms.
+Irene Fountas and faculty share their expertise on what Guided Reading looks like in grades 3–8 classrooms.

-Once students reach the intermediate and middle grades (grades 3–8), guided reading lessons include texts with more complex structures and meaning.
-Since it takes more time to read more complex texts, the challenge of meeting with all students as often as possible is often a function of the number of groups, the length of the texts, and the number of minutes allowed for readers’ workshop every day.
+Once students reach grades 3-8, Guided Reading lessons include texts with more complex structures and meaning.
+The challenge of meeting with all students as often as possible is a function of the number of groups, the length of the texts, and the time allowed for readers’ workshop every day.
 A workshop block of 60 minutes is optimal to allow for independent reading and small-group work.

 The routines of readers’ workshop must be established so that students understand how to engage in independent reading and writing about reading while the teacher meets with small, guided reading groups (Fountas and Pinnell, 2001, pp. 329-252).

 Once routines are established, and students have been assessed using a benchmarking system, like the Benchmark Assessment System, 2nd Edition (Fountas & Pinnell), teachers review assessment data and form tentative guided reading groups.
-Spending time at the beginning of the year assessing students and establishing routines and expectations will be invaluable in providing you with the opportunity to meet with a small group of students for part of the workshop without being interrupted.Back to Top
+Assessing students and establishing routines will be invaluable in providing you with the opportunity to meet with a small group of students without interruption.

-In order to use guided reading as an effective instructional approach, a book room filled with multiple copies of texts of different genres, structures, forms, and reading levels is essential.
+In order to use Guided Reading as an effective instructional approach, a book room filled with copies of texts of different genres, structures, forms, and reading levels is essential.

 Back to top